healthchecks/healthchecks/templates/docs/self_hosted_docker.md

 a self-signed TLS certificate, you may see a "TLS handshake failed" error when sending a notification.

-Healthchecks uses libcurl for making outbount HTTP(S) requests. curl and libcurl validates certificates and refuses to continue if a certificate cannot be validated.
+Healthchecks uses libcurl for making outbound HTTP(S) requests. curl and libcurl validates certificates and refuses to continue if a certificate cannot be validated.
 It is possible to turn off certificate validation, but doing so is [strongly discouraged in curl docs](https://curl.se/docs/sslcerts.html).